Heroes of the Street

 Heroes of the Street is a 1922 American silent crime drama film directed by William Beaudine.

 It stars child actor Wesley Barry, Marie Prevost, and Jack Mulhall.
-This film survives in George Eastman House.
+This film survives in the George Eastman House.

 Plot

 When a smart aleck street kid's father, a policeman, is killed in the line of duty, the boy turns over a new leaf and goes to work to support his mother, brothers and sisters.
 He gets a job as an usher in a theater, but really wants to become a policeman to avenge the death of his father.
 He soon finds himself involved in a fake kidnapping, real gangsters and a tip on the identity of the man who killed his dad.